rclone/rclone/docs/content/install.md

 (`.\rclone version` on Windows).

-Note that on macOS and Windows the [mount](https://rclone.org/commands/rclone_mount/) command will not be available unless you specify additional build tag `cmount`.
+Note that on macOS and Windows the [mount](https://rclone.org/commands/rclone_mount/) command will not be available unless you specify an additional build tag `cmount`.

 ```
 go build -tags cmount